-{\bf If $\{e_1,\ldots,e_4,m\}$ is a primitive system} then $|e_5|=1$ and $\Pi[e_1,\ldots, e_5,m]$ is a minimum parallelepiped with volume $|x_6|$.
-By {\bf (C)} $|x_6|\leq 4$ and we have to prove that $|x_6|\neq 4$.
-By Table \ref{table:centerings} the only lattice which can be centered by volume 4 is the 6-dimensional cubic lattice.
-The mentioned centering can be realized metrically only in one way (see \cite{ryskov(1976)} Theorem 6).
-Here that shortest vector which linearly independent from $\{e_1,\ldots,e_5\}$ and completes it to a basis is also a minimal vector.
-Hence we have $|e_6|=1$.
-Now we can use again the last argument of Remark \ref{rem:minbasiscase} showing that all coordinates of $m$ is less or equal to 3, as we stated.
+\begin{enumerate} \item {\bf If $\{e_1,\ldots,e_4,m\}$ is a primitive system} then $|e_5|=1$ and $\Pi[e_1,\ldots, e_5,m]$ is a minimum parallelepiped with volume $|x_6|$.
+By Lemma \ref{lem: C} $|x_6|\leq 4$ and we have to prove that $|x_6|\neq 4$.
+By Table \ref{table:centerings}, the only lattice centred by volume 4 is the 6-dimensional cubic lattice.
+This centering has only one metric realization (see \cite{ryskov(1976)} Theorem 6).
+The shortest vector of the lattice linearly independent of $\{e_1,\ldots,e_5\}$ and completes this system to a basis must also be a minimal vector.
+Therefore, we have $|e_6|=1$.
+We can again use the last argument of Remark \ref{rem:minbasiscase} to show that all coordinates of $m$ are less than or equal to 3, as already mentioned.